GPRSBirkbeck/BarrowsTodoApp/README.md

 When opening the app you will also get this notification, but only once per app session.

 For the extended functionality, the user can either:
-1. Search for a To-do item by title or body.
+1. Search for a to-do item by title or body.
 2. Sort the list a word entered into the search bar - either showing the entries that have the word most or least often in their titles and bodies.

 ## Some architectural notes